Sheila Skeaff

-Sheila A. Skeaff (born 1961) is a Canadian-born New Zealand nutritionist and full professor at the University of Otago.
+Sheila Anne Skeaff (born 1961) is a Canadian-born New Zealand nutritionist and full professor at the University of Otago.
 Her research focusses on food literacy, sustainable diets and iodine deficiency.

 Academic career

 Skeaff was born in 1961 and grew up in northern Ontario and graduated with an MSc in nutritional biochemistry from the University of Guelph in Canada in 1988.
 She and her husband Murray Skeaff moved to Dunedin to work at the University of Otago in mid-1989.
-She completed a PhD in human nutrition in 2004.
+She completed a PhD in human nutrition in 2004, under the supervision of Christine Thomson.

 In March 2018 Skeaff received a teaching excellence award from the University of Otago.